Skip to contents

 Rscript

 Rscript is an application for running R scripts from the command line.
-For an introduction to the command line, see episodes 1–3 of The Unix Shell.
-For an introduction to Rscript, see Command-Line Programs.
+For more detail on the command line, see, for instance, episodes 1–3 of The Unix Shell.
+For an introduction to Rscript, see, for instance, Command-Line Programs.

 Rscript myfile.R

 This launches a new R session, runs whatever code is in myfile.R, and ends the session.
-When the session ends, all objects in it disappear, unless they were saved to disk.
+When the session ends, all objects created during the session disappear, unless they were saved to disk.

-Rscript accepts additional arguments, which are placed after the path to the file being run, as in
+Rscript accepts additional arguments, which are placed after name of the script being run, as in

 Rscript myfile.R --n_iteration=10 output.rds